Non-linear stability of the Kerr-Newman-de Sitter family of charged black holes: Introduction

 Like the magnetic charge, the electric charge $Q_e$ of the solution \eqref{EqIntroNLSol}, thus of the final state $(g_b,A_b)$, can also be computed on the level of initial data by means of $Q_e=\frac{1}{4\pi}\int_S\star_g F=\frac{1}{4\pi}\int_S\star_h\bfE$.
 Therefore, if the initial data are free of charges (which requires the data to be close to Schwarzschild--de~Sitter data), then the final black hole will be a slowly rotating Kerr--de~Sitter black hole, and the electromagnetic field decays exponentially.
 (However, our proof of Theorem~\ref{ThmIntroNL} does not simplify for uncharged data with $\bfE$ or $\bfB$ non-vanishing, see Remark~\ref{RmkNLChargeConverges}.)

 From a physical perspective, the most interesting setting for Theorem~\ref{ThmIntroNL} arises when the initial data have very small (or vanishing) charge, so $|Q_e/\bhm|\ll 1$.
 (A black hole with higher charge-to-mass ratio would selectively attract particles of the opposite charge, see \cite[\S{12.3}]{WaldGR}.)
-We make no restrictions on the charge here, apart from the assumption of non-degeneracy, as our methods extend easily to the case of large charges.
-(The restriction to small angular momenta is more serious; see the discussion in \cite[Remark~1.5]{HintzVasyKdSStability}, which also applies in the context of the present paper.)
+We stress that we make \emph{no restrictions on the charge} here, apart from the assumption of non-degeneracy, as our methods extend easily to the case of large charges.
+The restriction to small angular momenta is more serious; see the discussion in \cite[Remark~1.5]{HintzVasyKdSStability}, which also applies in the context of the present paper.
 One benefit of not assuming $Q_e$ to be small is that it allows for the study of near-extremal black holes while staying close to spherical symmetry, which opens the door to a quantitative study of Penrose's Strong Cosmic Censorship conjecture in this context; see Remark~\ref{RmkIntroScalarField} for further details.
+Note that while the size of the perturbation of RNdS initial data allowed by Theorem~\ref{ThmIntroNL} is not specified explicitly, it must shrink to $0$ as the RNdS parameters $b_0$ approach extremality: our methods fail for extremal black holes, where in fact qualitatively different behavior is expected, see the work by Aretakis \cite{AretakisExtremalRN1,AretakisExtremalRN2}.

 Theorem~\ref{ThmIntroNL} is the first definitive result on the stability of black holes under non-linearly coupled gravitational and electromagnetic perturbations; the only other non-linear stability result on black hole spacetimes known to the author is the aforementioned work \cite{HintzVasyKdSStability}.
 We point out however that Dafermos, Holzegel, and Rodnianski \cite{DafermosHolzegelRodnianskiSchwarzschildStability} recently proved the \emph{linear} stability of the Schwarzschild solution under linearized gravitational perturbations.
 We also mention the recent experimental evidence \cite{LIGOBlackHoleMerger}.